 God’s word is clear here.
 God does not want us to complain.
 Ever!
 About anything!
-It says do “all things” without grumbling.
-Our sin natures mean we have a bias toward complaining.
+It says to do “all things” without grumbling.
+Our sinful natures mean we have a bias toward complaining.
 It is much more natural for us to complain than it is for us to be thankful.
 Words of complaint flow far easier out of our mouths than words of appreciation.

 Application: How can we better control what we say to make sure we don’t complain?
 What is something that you sometimes complain about that you can thank God for now?
 How can we train ourselves so that gratitude will flow more easily than words of complaint?

 5. Among whom you shine as lights in the world –

 The Philippians lived in the midst of a crooked and perverse generation and so do we.
 Our mission from the Lord is to “shine as lights.”
 Jesus told the disciples that He is the “light of the world” (John 8:12.)
 And another time He said “you are the light of the world” (Matthew 5:14.)

 God calls us to be Christians, followers of Christ.
 We are to live differently than the worldly people around us.
 Instead of pursuing materials, money, fame, achievement, and pleasure, we pursue Christ.
 He is our authority.
 He is our standard.
 He is our pearl of great price.